 Know That Compassion Has Two Necessary Parts

-I remind parents of a concept I learned though buddhist meditation teacher and author Sharon Salzberg.
+I remind parents of a concept I learned through Buddhist meditation teacher and author Sharon Salzberg.
 Compassion has two equally important parts: the part you give to others and the part you must give back to yourself.
 Parents have no issue with the first part.
 It’s the second part they can’t get their head around.
 They have never been taught how to care for themselves or even think it is necessary.
 But it is, and this is the foundation of helping our children with special needs feel better, too.

 Consciously Invite Positives Into Your Life